altunenes/sorceress/docs/explanations of illusions.md

 Fixation of the centre will result in  the perception of rotatory motion in the circles.

-This illusion based on the a paper from the Zeki et al (1993).
-In their paper, they have shown that human V5 which basically responsible for the perception of motion, even there is no real motion, can be active with such illusions.
-So they concluded that activity in a visual area devoted to visual motion might be expected to correlate with the perception of motion, even if there is no real motion.
+This illusion is based on a paper by Zeki et al. (1993), which showed that human V5, the area of the brain responsible for the perception of motion, can be activated by such illusions even when there is no real motion present.
+This suggests that activity in V5 can be correlated with the perception of motion, even in the absence of actual motion.

-When the two colors of circles are equiluminant and the only clues to the existence of moving stripes are color differences, the perception of motion is greatly diminished.
-These alterations are linked to V5 activity.
-And I also would like to remind you that the illusion may not work for everyone, there are individual differences.
+When the colors of the circles are equiluminant and the only clues to the existence of moving stripes are color differences, the perception of motion is greatly diminished.
+These alterations have been linked to V5 activity.
+It is important to note that this illusion may not work for everyone, as there can be individual differences in perception

 ## 21-blackhole